adard2002/hello-world/DISCUSSION_04.md

         <div style="text-align: center;">
          <img src="https://moqups.com/blog/wp-content/uploads/2020/02/Screen4b.png" width="512" height="512">
          </div>
-             <h2>Designing Navigation</h2>
+             <h2>What to look for in designing a navigation bar</h2>
     <p>
-        You will want to decide on where you want your Navigation bar to be located; top, left, right, or footer.
-Once you have figured that part out, it's time to think of what it will look like and how it's going to be easy to understand where the user is at.
-You will want to make it look nice.
-Not all cluttered with several different links.
-Keep the names of the links short and simple such as "Home" and "About Us".
-Make it easy for the user to understand where they are located in the site, like when they go to the "About Us" page you should have an arrow or some kind of indication they are at that tab.
-An example can be seen below:
+        - Decide where you want your Nav.
+Bar located; top, left, right, etc.
+        - Make it look nice appealing to the eye, have your main tabs like "Home" and "About Us" and "Contact"
+        - Once you have your main tabs you can then add your secondary tabs which will show when the user hovers over it or clicks a dropdown arrow.
+        - The users will need some indication as to where they are in your site.
+Which can be accomplished by several choices; highlighting, arrow, color change, etc.
     </p>
         <div style="text-align: center;">
     <img src="https://www.jquery-az.com/wp-content/uploads/2015/11/9.3-Bootstrap-navbar-custom.png" width="943" height="210">